OSGeo/gdal/gdal/doc/source/drivers/vector/sqlite.rst

 especially if indexes are built for appropriate attribute columns using the "CREATE INDEX ON ( )" SQL command.

-Starting with GDAL 2.0, the driver also supports reading and writing the following non-linear geometry types :CIRCULARSTRING, COMPOUNDCURVE, CURVEPOLYGON, MULTICURVE and MULTISURFACE.
+The driver also supports reading and writing the following non-linear geometry types :CIRCULARSTRING, COMPOUNDCURVE, CURVEPOLYGON, MULTICURVE and MULTISURFACE.
 Note: this is not true for Spatialite databases, since those geometry types are not supported by